cookepm/elo-grad/README.md

 as logistic regression with stochastic gradient descent (see [Elo as Logistic Regression](intro.md) for a walkthrough) to offer a collection of extensions to the rating system.
-All models are `scikit-learn` compatible.
+All models are `narwhals`
+(for dataframe libraries with [full API support](https://narwhals-dev.github.io/narwhals/)) and `scikit-learn` compatible.

 ## :sparkles: Features

 - Standard Elo rating system for binary outcomes.
-    - `pandas` and `scikit-learn` compatible.
+    - `narwhals` and `scikit-learn` compatible.
+    - Does not support draws.
-    - See [`examples/nba.ipynb`](https://github.com/cookepm/elo-grad/blob/main/examples/nba.ipynb) for an example using NBA data.
+    - See [`examples/nba.ipynb`](https://github.com/cookepm/elo-grad/blob/main/examples/nba.ipynb) for an example using NBA data and `polars`.
 - Elo rating system for binary outcomes with additional regressors, *e.g.* home advantage.
     - L1 and L2 regularisation supported for additional regressors (see [Regularisation](https://cookepm.github.io/elo-grad/feature_ref/regularisation/)).
-    - See [Additional Regressors](https://cookepm.github.io/elo-grad/feature_ref/additional_regressors/) for the theory and [`examples/nba.ipynb`](https://github.com/cookepm/elo-grad/blob/main/examples/nba.ipynb) for an example using NBA data.
+    - See [Additional Regressors](https://cookepm.github.io/elo-grad/feature_ref/additional_regressors/) for the theory and [`examples/nba.ipynb`](https://github.com/cookepm/elo-grad/blob/main/examples/nba.ipynb) for an example using NBA data and `polars`.
 - Elo rating system for count data based on Poisson regression.
-    - `pandas` and `scikit-learn` compatible.
+    - `narwhals` and `scikit-learn` compatible.
-    - See [Poisson Elo](https://cookepm.github.io/elo-grad/feature_ref/poisson.md) for the theory and [`examples/football.ipynb`](https://github.com/cookepm/elo-grad/blob/main/examples/football.ipynb) for an example using Premier League football data.
+    - See [Poisson Elo](https://cookepm.github.io/elo-grad/feature_ref/poisson.md) for the theory and [`examples/football.ipynb`](https://github.com/cookepm/elo-grad/blob/main/examples/football.ipynb) for an example using Premier League football data and `pandas`.

 ## :book: Installation